• Skip to main content

 • Peanut Butter - The star of the show!
 That peanut buttery goodness gives these Rice Krispie Protein Bars their delicious flavor!
 For kids who are always hungry, a treat like this acts like an extra filling snack!
 You could also substitute really any nut butter, or even use sunflower seed butter if you want to keep it allergy friendly.
 Peanut butter is our favorite, taste-wise, and we love the natural peanut butter that is made from just peanuts and salt.
 Some peanut butters add oils and sugar so read the ingredient label!

 • Honey - A tiny bit of honey here adds a bit more sweetness and ties together the peanut butter and marshmallow.
-You could substitute maple syrup or white or brown sugar if you don't have honey.
+You could substitute maple syrup or brown sugar if you don't have honey.

 • Butter - Butter helps everything melt together and keeps your treats from sticking to the pan.
-You could also substitute coconut oil if you want these to be dairy free Rice Krispies Treats.
+You could also substitute coconut oil if you want these to be dairy-free Rice Krispies Treats.

 • Optional Toppings - We love these Rice Krispies Treats with M&M's and white chocolate chips, but you can also add any type of chocolate chips or chopped candy bars, Reeces Pieces, sprinkles, or just leave them plain.